byu-is-403/syllabus/entity-framework/using-sql.md

 }
 ```

-- Modify the Index.cshtml view in the Home Views controller
+- Create a scaffolded view for the Index action method in the HomeController.
+Name the View Index, The Template should be List, the Model class should be NewPlayer, and the Data  context  class should be BasketballContext.
+However, we want our view to look a little different because we want to see the teamName to also show up but we don't want to show the positionCode and the teamID.
+If you want, you can paste in this code in the Index.cshtml view in the Home Views controller which will add a jumbotron, remove the Create new Action link, Change the title of the view in html,

 ```html
 @model IEnumerable<PlayBall.Models.NewPlayer>